austinluong/fit-extract/README.md

-fitExtract (Conductivity Data Extraction for EC-LAB)
+fit-extract (Conductivity Data Extraction for EC-LAB)
 ================================================
 Extracts parameter (R2, R3, Q1, etc.) data from all '.fit' files in a specified folder and writes the extracted data into a 'Data.xlsx' in the